Sonny-skyez/Py.test_-_Twitter_with_unittests/README.md

 # Py.test - Twitter with unittests

 Project contains simple Twitter clone script with functionalities as: writing/reading tweet, findng hashtags, writing tweets to backend .txt file.
+Project uses **Given, Then, When** metodology.
-Main part of this project - test, are testing:
+Main part of this project - tests, are testing:

 - script initialization,
 - tweeting messages,
 - lenght of massages,
+- two twitter classes initialization,
 - finding tweets with hashtags.

 Py.test functionalities used in project: